Dawkins tight-lipped on existence of fairies

-The popular science author and leading evolutionary biologist flatly refused to be drawn on the topic of little people that dance around toadstools at midnight and come to our world from a mysterious ‘other place’ known as ‘Annwn’.
+The leading atheist and evolutionary biologist refused to be drawn on the topic of little people that dance around toadstools at midnight and come to our world from a mysterious ‘other place’ known as ‘Annwn’.

-When questioned on the existence of fairies at a book signing, the writer of The God Delusion replied: “I’ll not say a word.
+When questioned at a recent book signing on the existence of fairies, he replied: “I’ll not say a word.
 Not to strangers, not even to my own kind.”

-He then cast a furtive glance around and kissed a rabbit’s-foot he removed from his breast pocket before running from the room.
+He then cast a furtive glance around the room and kissed a rabbit’s-foot he removed from his breast pocket before running from the room.

-Friends of the scientist claims Dawkins’ stance on fairies was shaped during a foggy winter evening, when the then 11-year-old professor was sent by his mother to fetch water, but in his idleness chose to fall asleep in what was later proven to be a ‘dell’.
+Friends claims Dawkins’ stance on fairies was shaped during a foggy winter evening, when, as an 11 year-old, he was sent by his mother to fetch water, but in his idleness fell asleep in what he later realised was a ‘dell’.

-Fellow Oxford alumnus, Professor Martin Bishop, said: “Richard told me he was awoken by the sound of a flute playing a tune that was simultaneously soothing and evil.
+Fellow Oxford academic, Professor Martin Bishop, said: “Richard told me he was awoken by the sound of a flute playing a tune that was simultaneously soothing and evil.

 “He opened his eyes to see standing before him a piper with horns and cloven hooves, around whom pranced tiny boys and girls in flowing pastel-coloured clothes.